turtlesec-no/turtlesec-no.github.io/_posts/2021-12-07-mod-cpp-intermediate.md

 environment, a rich IDE is recommended, for example Visual Studio Code and Jetbrains CLion.
 A GitHub account will be useful.

 Students are assumed to have some C++ experience or should have taken Mod(C++) Fundamentals.
-They should be working in (or looking to work in) a C++ project.
+They should be working in ( or looking to work in) a C++ project.

 ### Trainers

 The course has been authored by Corentin Jabot and Patricia Aas.
 Between them they have almost 30 years of experience in C++, working on everything from games to browsers and embedded.

 ## Two-day training

+The Intermediate course gives the students a deeper understanding of how one should think and program in “Modern C++” ( C++11/14/17/20).
+The exercises will all be based around a 2D graphics game inspired by Ms. Pac-Man.
+Topics covered in the course include:

-- Generic programming "thinking"
+### Day 1 - Generic programming "thinking"

-- Introduction to concepts
+- Introduction to the training Presentation of the project
+- Function overloading
+- Operators
+- Class templates, function templates, non-type parameters
+- Aliases and and alias templates
+- std::variant and std::visit
+- std::tuple and structured bindings
-- Using parameter packs and fold expressions
+- Variadic templates, fold expressions and parameter packs

+### Day 2 -Modern C++ Features

+- Ranges
+- std::string_view and std::span
+- Constexpr and Consteval
+- Concepts
-- Overloading, operators and special member functions, including Rule of Five/Three/Zero
+- Special member functions (Rule of Five/Zero)
 - Pragmatic introduction to move semantics and return value optimizations
-- constexpr functions and variables
-- Associative containers (std::unordered_map)
-- Structured bindings
-- C++ 20: Ranges
-- Riskier constructs in C++ and how to minimize their impact
+- Safety: Riskier constructs in C++ and how to minimize their impact
-- Explaining Undefined Behavior, and how it affects safety and correctness
-- Safer handling of pointers, including std::string_view and std::span
+- Conclusion and review